-This lecture will cover the initial approach to diseases of the orbit.
-This will include basic surgical and functional anatomy, history and physical, and orbital imaging.
-It will also include common and unknown causes of orbital disease.
+This lecture covers the initial approach to diseases of the orbit.
+This lecture also includes basic surgical and functional anatomy, history and physical, and orbital imaging.

-DR YASSER KHAN: There.
-Now I can see myself talking.
-I was waiting for that.
-Okay, good.
-Okay.
+DR YASSER KHAN: Okay.
 So the whole objective of this lecture is to develop an approach to taking a orbital history.
 Orbital disease can be actually quite complicated, and it’s very important to get a basic history and basic approach to orbital disease.
 And once you have your basic approach, then you can basically diagnose and manage any orbital disease that comes.
 Now, this is part I. Part II of this series will be more on treatment and surgical options of orbital disease, and that’s when I’ll have videos, and we can get into treatment.
 But for now, I want to start off today with just a basic approach on how to perform an orbital exam.
 On just being familiar with specific techniques and equipment used to investigate the orbit, recognize a patient with proptosis, and also develop a differential diagnosis based on your history and physical.
 This is poll question number one.
 What is your position?
 And if you can just basically answer — just give me an idea of exactly who’s online.
 And I think Lawrence, I believe that they’ll have access to these poll questions, I believe.
 Right?
 You’ll be able to answer them?

 >> You have to hover your mouse above the screen.
 You have to launch the poll from your end.